 Test and Protect / Test, trace, isolate, support

-Under this plan, if someone is experiencing symptoms of COVID-19, they will be asked to self-isolate while a test is arranged.
+If someone is experiencing symptoms of COVID-19, they will be asked to self-isolate while a test is arranged.
 If they test negative for COVID-19 they can stop self-isolating and contact tracing won't need to be done.
-If they test positive, they will have to self-isolate for 7 days, and contact tracing will begin.
+If they test positive, they will have to self-isolate for 10 days, and contact tracing will begin.
 Anyone who has been in close contact with them will then be supported to self-isolate for 14 days.
 Close contact is defined as someone within your household, someone you have had face-to-face contact with or someone you have been within 2 metres of for 15 minutes or more.

 Coronaviruses, and the COVID-19 virus we are facing at the moment, impact your respiratory system, which is what helps you breathe.
 In severe cases, the virus causes damage to the lungs.
 Ventilators help people to breathe when their body is struggling to do so because of the virus.

 The World Health Organisation is made up of lots of different health experts across 194 member states and 150 offices.
 They work together to make sure that people across the globe are safe from disease as well as poor mental and physical health.
 They also work together with countries to help them manage any health problems or emergencies they are facing.
 In terms of COVID-19, they've done research into how it's spread, given advice on how to test for the virus, and helped countries respond by providing advice and information.

 More information from Young Scot on Coronavirus (COVID-19)